IBXCODECAT/Minecraft-Bedrock-Server/README.md

 ### permissions.json

 `permissions.json` contains special permissions for certain players, for example server operators could be defined here using thier Xbox Live accounts' XUID.
-If this file is blank or unchanged, server operators will be defined with the `/op` and `/deop` command in the server command-line, or operator command line.
+This is seperate from, and overrides the permissions defined with the `/op` and `/deop` command in the server/client command-lines.
 Account permissions are stored in account objects inside of an array.
 Each object has two different fields:

 - `permission` is the permission level for this account.
 (Aloud values: "operator", "member", or "visitor")
 - `xuid` is the xuid of the account in which you wish to modify permissions for.
+(Aloud values: any string)

-Note that if a player is not objectified in `permissions.json`, that they will have the player permission assigned using the proprety `default-player-permission` in `server.propreties`.
+Note that if a player is not objectified in `permissions.json`, that they will have the player permission referenced the proprety `default-player-permission` in `server.propreties`.
 Operators can not change a player's permissions using the GUI in game.

 ### server.propreties
 `server.propreties` contains the propreties of the server (hence the name).
 To change the value of a proprety, change the value after the equals sign.
 For example `server-name=Server-Name` could be changed to `server-name=Different-Server-Name`.
 Here are all of the propreties and thier meanings bellow.